mattupstate/what-if/README.md

 ## Running The Application

+If you haven't already, clone the project repository into a convenient folder on your computer or server.
+For example:

+    $ cd ~/
+    $ mkdir webapps
+    $ cd webapps
+    $ git clone git@github.com:mattupstate/what-if.git

 Startup MongoDB if you haven't already by calling the mongod command.
 For example:

     $ sudo /opt/monogodb/bin/mongod